magentabusiness/magentabusiness.github.io/docs/trendz/business-entities.md

 ## Managing Relations Between Business Entities

-ThingsBoard allows users to create multiple relationships between devices and assets without limitations.
-In Trendz Analytics, however, relationships are established between business entities (device/asset profiles) based on the underlying ThingsBoard relations.
+IoT Hub allows users to create multiple relationships between devices and assets without limitations.
+In Trendz Analytics, however, relationships are established between business entities (device/asset profiles) based on the underlying IoT Hub relations.
 This approach introduces some constraints on how relations are handled within Trendz, specifically regarding the number of allowable relations between device/asset profiles.

 In Trendz Analytics, a key constraint exists: **only one relation type is permitted between device/asset profiles**.
 This limitation is necessary to ensure a stable sequence of item loading.